victoriamcn/Book-Search-Engine/README.md

-# Book Search Engine
+# MyBook Search Engine

 ## Description

-Refactor starter code from a fully functioning Google Books API search engine built with a RESTful API to be a GraphQL API built with Apollo Server.
+I refactored a functioning Google Books API search engine built with a RESTful API into a single page application with a GraphQL API built through the Apollo Server.
+To accomplish this, I created GraphQL queries and modifiers, set up the Apollo Server, modified the existing authentication middleware, and created an Apollo Provider.

-Challenge: set up Apollo Server, Modify the existing authentication middleware and create an Apollo Provider.
+As the full stack developer for this project, I implemented the MERN stack with the following technologies: ReactJS, Apollo GraphQL, MongoDB, Mongoose, ExpressJS, Sequelize.

 ## Table of Contents
 - [React-Portfolio](#React-Portfolio)